IF WHOLE CLASS BUBBLES ARE ISOLATING / SCHOOL LOCKDOWN...

 All children will have a username and password to access Active Learn Primary.
 Teaching staff will upload the week's worth of learning onto the 'Pupil World' for you and your child to access.

-Online teaching (recorded or live) will take place via Microsoft Teams.
+Online teaching will take place via Microsoft Teams.
 Each child has been provided with an individual username and password.
 Parents should ensure this is kept secure and not shared.